Glossary

 Interpretation and Limitations

-While EBITDA serves as a valuable metric in financial analysis, it is essential to consider its limitations:
+While EBITDA serves as a valuable metric in cashflow analysis, it is essential to consider its limitations:

 1. Exclusion of Capital Expenditures: EBITDA does not account for capital expenditures (CAPEX) required for maintaining or expanding the company's asset base, which can impact long-term sustainability.